-I think it has to happen, and it’s going to happen, and mastering engineers like me will be having some very interesting conversations with our clients, as a result.
+I think this kind of thing has to happen, and it’s going to happen, and mastering engineers like me will be having some very interesting conversations with our clients, as a result.

-And that’s why this year, Dynamic Range Day is going to be a celebration of how far we’ve come.
+And that’s why in 2013, Dynamic Range Day celebrated how far we’ve come.

 - Two of the biggest songs of the year measured DR8 or more